Indanthrone (indanthrene) PB60

 Indanthrone

-The color is warm blue-black, it is significantly bluer than real indigo.
+The color is warm blue-black, it is significantly bluer than genuine indigo.
 The pigment is very light-resistant and semi-opaque, it is strongly staining and very intense dark warm blue, almost violet.
 The complementary color to Indanthrone is yellow-orange, you can mix it with e.g. raw umber for a gray blend.

 mixtures with Indanthrone